Weronika Szmajdzińska

-Weronika Szmajdzińska (born 26 April 1994) is a Polish beauty pageant titleholder who was crowned Miss Polonia 2015 and represented Poland in Miss Universe 2015 pageant.
+Weronika Szmajdzińska (born 26 April 1994) is a Polish beauty pageant titleholder who was crowned Miss Polski Nastolatek 2011 and Miss Global Teen 2012.

+She was appointed to compete in Miss Universe 2015 pageant.
 She also represented Poland at the Miss World 2012 pageant, where she was the first runner-up for the Top Model prize, but did not place in the actual pageant.

 Personal life

 Szmajdzińska was born in 1994 and raised in the city of Szczecin.

-Pageantry

-Miss World 2012

-Szmajdzińska was appointed Miss Polski 2012 after being Miss Polski Nastolatek 2011 (Miss Poland Teen 2011).
+Szmajdzińska was appointed Miss World Poland 2012, after being Miss Polski Nastolatek 2011 (Miss Poland Teen 2011).
 She then competed at the Miss World 2012 pageant in Ordos City, China.
 She was the first runner-up for the Top Model award and also a finalist for the Beach Fashion and Interview awards, but did not place in the actual pageant.

-Miss Polonia 2015

-On 30 October 2015, Szmajdzińska was announced to be Miss Polonia 2015.

-Miss Universe 2015

-As Miss Polonia 2015, Szmajdzińska competed at the Miss Universe 2015 pageant but Unplaced.
+She was also appointed Miss Universe Poland 2015 and competed the Miss Universe 2015 pageant, but was unplaced.